Let us take you on a journey to the real Madeira – the Atlantic island of outstanding natural beauty.

 It’s an island of dramatic scenery: breathtaking valleys, wild coastlines and rugged mountain ranges.
 It’s hot in the summer, mild in the winter and it’s a great destination if you like to mix busy days with some relaxation by the pool.
-Small is beautiful and we hand-pick all our accommodation.
-You’ll stay in the best accommodation on the island – the off-the-beaten track Quintas, Casas and Estalagems that we love to stay at ourselves.
+Small is beautiful and we hand-pick the best accommodation – the off-the-beaten track Quintas, Casas and Estalagems that we love to stay at ourselves.

 Getting to Madeira

 There are daily direct flights to Madeira from the UK throughout the year: two flights per day from Gatwick and two flights per week from Bristol, Stansted, Manchester, Leeds/Bradford and Glasgow.
 The flight time is just under four hours.
 From mainland Portugal, there are daily flights from Lisbon and Porto, and from the USA and Canada you can fly either via Lisbon or via the Azores island of Sao Miguel - we can include a few nights in one of these exciting destinations as part of your Madeira Holiday.

 Getting around Madeira